jeffreygroneberg/ghcpworkshopcsuger/hands-on/java/starwarsapi/instructions.md

 >

 > [!TIP]
 > Use the iterative prompting to implement the method.
-You can use the following prompts:
+You can use the following prompts one by one to implement the method.
+Accept the suggestions by pressing `tab`:
 > - `` // Use Java HttpClient to make a GET request to the Star Wars API // The URL to get Luke Skywalker is https://swapi.info/api/people/1 // Create a new instance of HttpClient ``
 > - ``// Create a new instance of HttpRequest``
 > - ``// Send the request and retrieve the response``